MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 * * *

-### What Would Our Solution Look Like
+### What Does The Solution Look Like

-So, we can addresses these challenges by:
+So, we can addresses this challenge by:

 - **Aggregating** multiple public blocklists into a single source to compose the more comprehensive list possible

 - **Optimizing** using [VLSM](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing){:target="_blank"} to reduce the number of entries

-- **Geo-filtering** to focus on specific sections of your network not intended for global use, cutting connections down to countries relevant to your infrastructure
+- **Geo-filtering** to focus on specific sections of your network not intended for global use, cutting connections down to countries relevant to only your infrastructure

-- **Automating** updates through GitHub Actions for a zero-maintenance operation
+- **Automating** updates for a zero-maintenance operation

-> If <your_country_here> is only .5 million addresses, that will give us .5 million of blocklist addresses we can use (presuming firewall default table size of 1,000,000).
+> Let's say your_country_here is .5 million addresses, that gives .5 million blocklist addresses to use (presuming firewall default table size of 1,000,000).

 * * *